Blood Sugar Levels

 Check Yourself

 Some people don't have symptoms when their blood sugar changes.
-It is essential to get to know your body and check your blood sugar often if you have diabetes.
-The best way to avoid dangerous levels is to stay aware and act early.
+It is essential to get to know your body and check your blood sugar often.
+The best way to avoid dangerous blood sugar levels is to stay aware and act early.